metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

 ===============

-As mentioned above, you can use class when raising exceptions and you can filter them in a variety of way since version 1.0.7 when you catch them.
+As mentioned above, you can use class when raising exceptions and you can filter them in a variety of way when you catch them.

 Here are your options: